 I graduated, did the quintessential Europe trip and quickly landed a 9-5 job where I felt like a caged monkey in a cubicle.
 I lived in my dad’s old house that I now owned.
 And aside from the marriage and babies according to most people’s standards I had achieved The American dream.

-Then why did I feel empty inside?
+But why did I feel empty inside?
 Why did I look around my life and feel a deep sense of disenchantment that haunted me all the way to my bones?
-Other people seemed happy with their office jobs and normal lives.
-I just figured there must be something wrong with me and tried to put my head down and keep going.
+Other people seemed happy with their office jobs and white picket fences so I figured there must be something wrong with me.

 Three months into my job I was sexually harassed.
-This work environment celebrated the girls with big racks & small voices who did what they were told.
-My voice was huge, and my rack was small lol, so once again I didn’t fit in.
+This work environment celebrated the girls with big racks, and small voices who did what they were told.
+My voice was huge, and my rack was small, so once again I didn’t fit in.

-A male coworker who didn’t seem to like my sassy personality would jokingly make comments about how I needed to tone it down, and I would always snap right back (jokingly of course).
+A male coworker who didn’t seem to like my sassy personality would jokingly make comments about how I needed to tone it down, and I would always snap right back.
 It was an ongoing contentious banter.

 One day I was sitting at my desk when he walked into my office, closed the door behind him, hovered over me and said, “If you don’t lose your attitude, I am going to bend you over this desk and spank you.”

 I played the tough girl even though I was pretty jolted by this intimidation tactic and quickly told him to get out.
-I ended up telling the superiors and the one that held all the power in no uncertain terms said, “But he was joking right?
+I ended up telling the superiors and the CEO in no uncertain terms said, “But he was joking right?
 You can still work with him, right?”
 And holding tears back I said yes.

-Every day after that staying at that job felt like another layer of dignity being stripped away from me.
+Every day after that – staying at that job felt like another layer of dignity being stripped away from me.
 But I was afraid to leave so early for fear that I wouldn’t be able to get another job, or that it would look bad on my resume.
 So I stayed.
-It was a slow death of my self-respect. 😢
+It was the slow death of my dignity & self-respect.😢

 When I finally went, I had my arms crossed and was all pissed about how I didn’t want to be there in the first place.
 I asked for a refund and their policy was that I had to attend the entire weekend, but if I didn’t get anything out of it at the end then I could get my money back.
 So, I stayed.

-So I gave stand up a rest, and took the next step to get certified in coaching.
+So I stopped doing stand up & took the next step to get certified in coaching.
 I did a year long program at the Institute of Professional Excellence in Coaching (IPEC) and became a Certified Professional Coach (CPC).
 I also did two certification programs in Neuro Linguistic Programming (NLP).
-I still liked to be on the mic, but only if I was able to be authentic & talk about something meaningful.
+I still liked to be on the mic, but only if I was able to be authentic & talk about something meaningful, so I started hosting.